My Approach

 Clinical Approaches

-Clinical approaches that inform my work include: the Ackerman Institute Relational Model, AEDP, Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Solution-Focused Therapy, Emotion-Focused Couples Therapy, Narrative Therapy, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Child Parent Psychotherapy, Parent Management Training, and non-directive play therapy.
+Clinical approaches that most inform my work include: the Ackerman Institute Relational Model, Accelerated Experiential Dynamic Psychotherapy (AEDP), Solution-Focused Therapy, Emotion-Focused Couples Therapy (EFT), Narrative Therapy, Child Parent Psychotherapy, Parent Management Training, and non-directive play therapy.